mariomac/goblog/etc/macias.info/entries/about.md

 * Consolidating my skills on technical and academic writing
 * Working in multi-cultural and international environments
 * Day-by-day management of the work in big consortiums
-* How Science works (for the good and the bad)
-* I like tech.
-I don't like bureaucracy

 ### Software Engineer at [Gameloft](http://www.gameloft.com).
 2005-2006